 Regional air travel is a crucial piece of our global transportation puzzle, connecting cities and communities—but it also comes with a hefty environmental cost.
 For instance, in 2023, the Jeju-Seoul route in South Korea took the top spot as the most travelled air route globally, according to Bloomberg New Energy Finance.
 This 450km route saw over 43,000 flights in that year alone.
-It’s routes like these that drive up aviation's carbon footprint, as short-haul flights (those between 3–6 hours) contributed to 54% of civil aviation’s CO2 emissions in 2023 (Bloomberg NEF).
+It’s routes like these that drive up aviation's carbon footprint, as short-haul flights (those between 3–6 hours) contributed 54% of civil aviation’s CO2 emissions in 2023 (Bloomberg NEF).

 Bloomberg’s study also found that the top 10 most frequently flown routes were all short-haul flights, with nine of those under 1,000km.
 It’s easy to think of short-haul flights as a “small” impact—but when you factor in their frequency and the fact that a significant chunk of a plane’s emissions comes from take-off and climb-out, these routes become a substantial piece of aviation’s emissions problem.